 - Vanilla extract.
 Best way to bring all the flavors together.

 - Granulated sugar.
-Is added at the end, provides a crunchy texture and in addition prevents the cashews from sticking to each other.
+Is added at the end to provide a crunchy texture and prevents the cashews from sticking to each other.

 - Raw cashews.
-If you are using raw cashews increase oven temperature to 350F.
+If you are using raw cashews, increase the oven temperature to 350F.

 - Butter.
 You can skip it or use vegan butter or coconut oil.